gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 *Disclaimer: This is a personal note written by the author to clarify the trade-offs within various retirement savings options to self.
 It is shared only in the public interest that it could be useful to others.
 It is not intended to serve as an official recommendation either by the author or any associated entities.
 The author is not a financial advisor in any capacity and provides no guarantee about the factual correctness of any of the following information.
 However, please reach out if you would like something modified for correctness.*

 I recently joined Facebook as a Software Engineer.
 One of the many things that are thrown at you as you begin settling at your full time job is **Retirement Savings**.
-As I started reading more, I discovered several retirement savings options - for e.g. traditional 401(k), IRA and their Roth alternatives.
+As I started reading more, I discovered several options that help you save for retirement - for e.g. Traditional 401(k), IRA and their Roth alternatives.
 While they all share the common purpose of saving for retirement, each one of them is different from the other in a rather subtle way.
 You can, of course, find several websites and blogposts talking about their similarities and differences such as [this](https://money.usnews.com/money/retirement/articles/retirement-accounts-you-should-consider), [this](https://www.investopedia.com/ask/answers/12/401k.asp) and [this](https://www.schwab.com/ira).
 Be that as it may, I often found myself unable to answer some key questions about their advantages.
 I hope to *quantify* the costs and benefits of using these retirement savings accounts.

-I will focus only on 4 types of retirement accounts here: traditional and Roth 401(k); traditional and Roth IRA.
+I will focus only on 4 types of retirement accounts here: Traditional and Roth 401(k); Traditional and Roth IRA.

 ## When you stick to the plan
 Fundamentally, there are two kinds of retirement plans based on who sponsors it.